oZexyi/Virtual-Relay/README.md

 ## Overview
 The Virtual Relay System is a software solution designed to digitally simulate the paper-based relay in shipping operations at Flowers Foods.
 This project is part of my hands-on development for a Software Engineering degree and aims to streamline logistical decision-making using real-time inputs.
 ## Purpose
-At Flowers, trailers are loaded with stacks of bread and bulk products based on orders received from sister plants.
+At Flowers, trailers are loaded with stacks of bread and bulk products based on orders received from routes.
 Currently, this process is manually managed with a paper relay.
 This project replaces that with a dynamic, live system capable of:
 - Calculating stack counts per location
-- Estimating required trailers based on real-time tray inputs
+- Estimating required trailers based on real-time orders
 - Factoring in cake pallets (for Day 1 and Day 4)
 - Tracking bread trays, bulk trays, cross-dock trays, and inbounds